anandijain/vision/README.md

-# deprecated, see my learning repocv2
+# deprecated, see my learning repo

 # On Images, Spring 2019